The Institute of Historical Research is a unique institution founded in 1921 which seeks:

 Members should reshelve books after use.

-Members may reserve books for the next day by leaving them with a clearly marked and visible note.
+Members may reserve books for the next day by leaving them with a clearly dated and visible note.
 They may not store them on empty shelves.
 Habitual reservation of volumes away from their locations is not permitted.

 7. Use of rooms